-Infiltration Facilities are designed to temporarily attenuate runoff in the reservoir course before draining into underlying soil.
+Infiltration Practices are designed to temporarily attenuate runoff in the reservoir course before draining into underlying soil.
 There are no perforated drain pipes at the bottom of the base or reservoir courses; however, they may have overflow pipes for saturated conditions and extreme storm events.

-Detention Facilities are designed to include an impermeable liner at the bottom of the base aggregate, which then flows to a downstream facility for additional treatment and storage.
-This category is useful in sites with high groundwater, bedrock, and hotspots.
+Detention Practices are designed to include an underdrain at the bottom of the base aggregate, which then flows to a downstream STP for additional treatment and storage.
+This category is useful in sites with poor infiltration rates or shallow depth to groundwater or bedrock.
+Detention practices also include an impermeable liner on hotspots.
 If designed as a detention system, infiltration restrictions noted below do not apply.